IvanChepurnyi/mm24ro/slides.md

     Reduce scope of data your database has to process

-🔀 Merging values in app code
+🔀 Merging values in PHP code

     Do not use queries where application shines

 </v-clicks>